altocodenl/tagaway/readme.md

 - When uploading a folder, use the folder name (and subfolders) as tags.
 Distinguish those tags from the ones added by the user in the UI of recent uploads, also for logging purposes.

 - Import/upload:
+   - Add timeout to upload to query uploads, remove it from the change responder.
    - Heartbeat:
       - Modify upload metadata endpoint, add tests.
       - Use special key with expiry to mark this directly.